Ready to say goodbye to debt for good? Learn More

 Let’s Summarize…

 Filing bankruptcy does not prevent you from getting federal student loans or other types of federal financial aid.
-While some federal loans do require that you have good credit (which may take a little while to rebuild after filing bankruptcy), most don’t depend on creditworthiness.
+While some federal loans do require that you have good credit, most don’t depend on creditworthiness.
 Instead, they look at your financial need based on your current financial situation.

 If you want to erase your student loan debt for good, you can go through a bankruptcy proceeding.
 The bankruptcy discharge won’t automatically include your student loan debt, but if you can prove undue hardship in an adversary proceeding, you can get federal student loan debt discharged.